-- 3. The Main Examination will consist of a written examination and an Interview Test.
-The written examination will consist of 9 papers of conventional essay type in the subjects set out in sub-section (B) of Section-II.
-Also see Note (ii) under para I of Section-II (B). - 4.
-Candidates who obtain such minimum qualifying marks in the written part of the Main Examination as may be fixed by the Commission at their discretion, shall be summoned by them for an interview/for a Personality Test vide sub-section 'C' of Section-II.
-However, the papers on Indian Languages and English will be of qualifying nature.
-Also see Note (ii) under para 1 of Section-II (B).
-The marks obtained in these papers will not be counted for ranking.
+- (i) There are four alternatives for the answers to every question.
+For each question for which a wrong answer has been given by the candidate, one-third (0.33) of the marks assigned to that question will be deducted as penalty. - (ii) If a candidate gives more than one answer, it will be treated as a wrong answer even if one of the given answers happen to be correct and there will be same penalty as above for that question. (iii) If a question is left blank, i.e. no answer is given by the candidate; there will be no penalty for that question. - 3.
+The Main Examination will consist of written examination and an interview test.
+The written examination will consist of 9 papers of conventional essay type in the subjects set out in sub-section (B) of Section II out of which two papers will be of qualifying in nature.
+Also see Note (ii) under Para I of Section II (B).
+Marks obtained for all the compulsory papers (Paper-I to Paper-VII) and Marks obtained in Interview for Personality Test will be counted for ranking. - 4.
+Candidates who obtain such minimum qualifying marks in the written part of the Main Examination as may be fixed by the Commission at their discretion, shall be summoned by them for an interview for a Personality Test, vide sub-section 'C' of Section II.
 The number of candidates to be summoned for interview will be about twice the number of vacancies to be filled.
-The interview will carry 300 marks (with no mini-mum qualifying marks).
+The interview will carry 275 marks (with no minimum qualifying marks).

-Marks thus obtained by the candidates in the Main Examination (written part as well as interview) would determine their final ranking.
-Candidates will be allotted to the various Services keeping in view their ranks in the examination and the preferences expressed by them for the various Services and Posts
+Marks thus obtained by the candidate the Main Examination (written part as well as interview) would determine their final ranking.
+Candidates will be allotted to the various services keeping in view their ranks in the Examination and the preferences expressed by them for the various services and posts.